polodev/ms/content/tutorials/2018-11-18-sibling-communication-in-vue-js-using-event-bus/index.md

 });
 ~~~

 Here I instantiate vue and assign to `window.SidebarEvent` for using this instance as event bus.
+And instantiate Vue for main app as well

 require all 5 component in entry js file